cormacrelf/angular-skyhook/docs/Quickstart.md

 If you want dragging to work on mobile devices, try installing the [Touch Backend][1], or, when it becomes compatible, the auto-switching [Multi Backend][2].

+When installing backends, __make sure you use the `import { default as XXX } from '...'`__ syntax, because Angular in AOT mode cannot do `import XXX from '...'` directly.

 [1]: https://github.com/yahoo/react-dnd-touch-backend
 [2]: https://github.com/LouisBrunner/react-dnd-multi-backend